dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * new GUI layouts to support FreeCAD Dark & Light Themes
     * support for custom objects with Width, Height and Length attribute (getDimensions)
     * support for Part :: Extrusion objects (getDimensions)
     * parametric drawers & decorated handles ((magicStart, Examples)